Kirouane/interval/README.md

 Interval
 ======

-This library provides some tools to manipulate intervals.
+This library provides some tools to handle intervals.
 For instance, You can compute the union or intersection of two intervals.

 Features
 ------

 * It computes some operations between two **intervals**: union, intersection and exclusion.
 * It computes some operations between two **sets of intervals**: exclusion for now.
-* It handles several types of boundary (endpoints) : float, **\DateTime**, integer, and string.
+* It handles several types of boundaries : float, **\DateTime** and integer.
-* It handles **infinity** boundaries.
+* It handles **infinity** type as boundary.
 * Ability to **combine** infinity with \DateTime and other types.
+* filter, sort, map.
 * Immutability.
-* Chaining operations.
+* Chain operations.

 Install
 ------

 `composer require kirouane/interval`

 Basic usage